SlothFi/docs/README.md

 ### SLOTH Token

 While we're building projects, we also wanted our users to have a stake in the project and a profit from the income we make from these projects.
-Thus, we decided to launch our own token SLOTH, which will be launched in Feburary 2022.
+Thus, we decided to launch our own token SLOTH, which will be launched in February 2022.